Anglo-Hindu law: Translation of sources

 The British were under the conviction that all Indian traditions were based on texts and ignored the tradition's customary significance.
 Furthermore, they thought that different commentaries and interpretations could be systematically sorted out by school and region.
-This led to the "objectification" of India, where the translation of the law code of India rendered it to more colonization.
-The British cherrypicked the conflicting codes in ancient texts to assist colonial aims, through translation.
+This led to the "objectification" of India, where the translation of the law code of India rendered it to more colonisation.
+The British cherry-picked the conflicting codes in ancient texts to assist colonial aims, through translation.

 Warren Hasting's plan of 1772 motivated the British in India to learn Sanskrit as it was necessary for them to govern Bengal.
 In Hasting's plan Indians were to be governed by Indian principles, particularly in relation to the law.
 This collection of legal code, picked out from ancient texts of India, came to be known as Anglo-Hindu law.
 Hastings was aware that British law was too technical, complicated and inappropriate for the conditions in India.
 In 1774, Hastings wrote to the Lord Chief Justice denying the idea that India was ruled by nothing more than "arbitrary wills, or uninstructed judgments, or their temporary rulers".
 Hastings was confident that the Hindus and other original inhabitants of India knew written laws, and these were to be found in ancient Sanskrit texts.
 Initially, no European in Calcutta knew Sanskrit so Hindu pandits' were hired for the job.
 The original Sanskrit text was translated into a local language, which was then ultimately re-translated into English.
 Chains of translations were quite common and negatively impacted the value of the original text.
 The translation, completed by N. B. Halhed, was published in 1776 as A Code of Gentoo Laws; or Ordinations of the Pundits.
 The code was used in the East India Company's courts until the early 19th century.